 I have already shared my safari experiences in Uganda and Kenya with you.
-But did you know, during that same once-in a-lifetime trip I also visited Tanzania?
-And much like Uganda and Kenya, Tanzania did not disappoint!
+But did you know, during that same once-in-a-lifetime trip I also visited Tanzania?
+And much like Uganda and Kenya, my Tanzania Safari did not disappoint!

 There is so much more to enjoy in Tanzania:

 - getting up close to the chimpanzees in the Mahale Mountains